Prince Edward County, Ontario: Geography

 Prince Edward County is located in Southern Ontario on a large irregular headland or littoral at the eastern end of Lake Ontario, just west of the head of the St. Lawrence River.
-This headland (officially named Prince Edward County in 1792) is surrounded on the north and east by the Bay of Quinte.
-As the Murray Canal now connects the bay to Lake Ontario across the only land connection, the county is technically an island.
-Murray Canal is crossed by two, 2-lane swing bridges, the western one on County Road 64, and at the eastern end, the County Road 33 bridge.
-Bay of Quinte is crossed by two, 2-lane bridges of about 850m length – one carrying Provincial Highway 62 near Belleville and the other about 24 km east carrying Provincial Highway 49 near Deseronto.
+This headland (officially named Prince Edward County in 1792) is surrounded on the north and east by the Bay of Quinte, with the Murray Canal connecting the bay to Lake Ontario across the county.
+Murray Canal is crossed by two, two-lane swing bridges, the western one on County Road 64, and at the eastern end, the County Road 33 bridge.
+Bay of Quinte is crossed by two, two-lane bridges of about 850m length – one carrying Provincial Highway 62 near Belleville and the other about 24 km east carrying Provincial Highway 49 near Deseronto.

 Climate

 The county's relatively mild humid continental climate (Dfb) due to the influence of Lake Ontario has led to the establishment of about 50 vineyards and close to 30 wineries; as a result, Prince Edward County is one of Ontario's designated viticultural areas.
 The lake effect from Lake Ontario results in heavier snowfall than in neighbouring counties.
 July is the hottest month and January is the coldest month.